ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 ```
 from a command window to swap to the old driver, pass `NEW` as the argument to swap to the new driver instead.

-To help with automatic Jenkins system testing `install_latest_build_only.bat` installs the NEW driver and does not prompt.
+To help with automatic Jenkins system testing `instrument_install_latest_build_only.bat` installs the NEW driver and does not prompt.

 ## notes on new driver